Dig deeper. Wrestle. Share conversation about God, the Bible and life topics that matter.

 Are you on a job search or thinking about a career change?
 CareerWalk is here for you!

 CareerWalk offers job transition support and connection for people in a job search or thinking about a career change.
 Sessions includes attitude, self-assessment and reflection, networking, resumes and LinkedIn, and interviewing.

 CareerWalk is here to help.
 Services are FREE and open to everyone.
-Learn more and inquire about upcoming sessions by clicking the link below.More Info
+Please contact Pastor Kris at [email protected] to learn more

 Womens Day of Service